agencyenterprise/point-ios/README.md

 You can import the SDK into your swift files with `import PointSDK`

+PointSDK requires XCode 13.3 or higher to run.

 ## Documentation

 The SDK package is shipped with a XCode friendly DocC documentation.